-These giants of industry represent just three examples of companies that are successfully leveraging data to make better decisions.
-And, ultimately, these decisions result in better products, better customer experiences and—perhaps most important—better revenue.
+These giants of the industry represent just three examples of companies that are successfully leveraging data to make better decisions.
+And, ultimately, these decisions result in better products, better customer experiences, and—perhaps most important—better revenue.

 Early adopters of big-data analytics have proven the benefits of leveraging information.
 Companies with the most advanced analytics capabilities outperform their competitors by wide margins and are twice as likely to be in the top quartile of financial performance within their industries, according to survey results from management consulting firm Bain & Company.
 They’re also five times as likely to make decisions faster than market peers and three times as likely to execute decisions as intended.

 “For companies that do it right, data is a way to learn who customers are, what they want, and what motivates them to either stick around or go to a competitor,” said Philip Alexander, PMC-IV, CEO of Pragmatic Institute.
 “Insights-driven companies are using this constant feedback to build better products—and it’s giving them a competitive edge.”

 The flourishing relationship between data and product development and delivery is the reason why Pragmatic Institute (formerly Pragmatic Marketing) acquired The Data Incubator (TDI) in early 2019, Alexander said.